Data Science related faculty from UD and affiliated institutions.

 educational technology, learning sciences, data-intensive methods

-Dr. Teomara (Teya) Rutherford is an Assistant Professor of Education in the UD School of Education’s Learning Sciences specialization area.
+Dr. Teomara (Teya) Rutherford is an Associate Professor of Education in the UD School of Education’s Learning Sciences specialization area.
 She earned her PhD in Learning, Cognition, and Development from University of California, Irvine, her JD from Boston University School of Law, and her bachelor’s degree in Elementary Education with a concentration in Computers in the Classroom from Florida International University.

 Dr. Rutherford’s research focuses on learning and motivation in digital contexts, with a particular focus on how and why students make decisions as they engage with educational technology.
 She received an NSF CAREER award in 2019 to study students’ in-the-moment motivations and emotions as they work within a digital mathematics learning tool.
 This work uses data-intensive methods, such as learning analytics, to understand how motivation relates to choice and success within the software.